Student Health Services

 We know that your student's ability to learn and strive for honor is enhanced when they are part of a safe and healthy community.
 Part of creating such a community is providing campus-wide approaches to health and using tools such as AlcoholEdu®for College, a requirement for all first-year freshmen.
 AlcoholEdu® is an online research-based alcohol prevention program that provides a tailored educational experience focusing on the impact of alcohol on the mind and body.
 Whether or not your student ever uses alcohol while at Texas Tech, AlcoholEdu® will assist them in making well-informed decisions as well as cope with the potential drinking behavior of their peers.

 We encourage you to talk with your student about the decisions they may be making concerning alcohol and drug use and we support your efforts to have these conversations.
 We value your contribution toward helping us maintain a safe and healthy campus community.
-If you have any further questions please contact Kyle Galyean, Student Health Services at 806-743-7286 or email@example.com.
+If you have any further questions please contact Kyle Galyean, Alcohol & Drug Prevention Specialist, Student Health Services at 806-743-7286 or email@example.com.

 Texas Tech University